massaillon/Awesome-Books/README.md

 ### Project Name

-  # capstone project 1: Home Construction website
+  # Awesome Books Milestone 1

 ## Built With

     - HTML
-    - CSS
     - JAVASCRIPT

 ## Getting Started

-  This project aims at building an online website for a Home care and repair
+  This project aims at building a basic website that allows users to add/remove books from a list

   Please follow the steps below for getting started and editing the files from your local machine.